shankie-codes/arts-impact-data-tech-spec/solutions/3-analysis-app.md

 [Insert wireframes]

+The analysis app should be completed in three iterations, accounting for feedback from interested parties at each iteration.

 \* The data will not include any data that allows identification of an individual as the platform will not collect this data (e.g. name, address etc.) in the first place

 ##Functional requirements